Midnight (musical)

 Midnight is a sung-through musical by Todrick Hall, who wrote the music and lyrics for the show.
-Hall was also the director and choreographer and starred in the workshop of the show as the main character, Rail in its 2025 workshop in London.
+Hall was also the director and choreographer and starred in the workshop of the show as the main character, Rail, in its 2025 workshop in London.

 Synopsis

 In America's South during the nineteenth century, the audience is introduced to the story of Rail, a young Black man, who was sold as a slave as a young boy.
 Rail falls in love with bubbly Lily Rose, a young Black woman.
-Rail's owner, young Scarlet, falls in love with Richard, a wealthy neighbour, at a ball he organises with his brother.
+Rail's owner, young Scarlet, falls in love with Richard, a wealthy neighbour, at a ball she and her family organise.
 Richard chooses Rail to work alongside him and a group of Black and white workers on his future house, and a bond starts between the two men.
 The friendship grows into mutual respect, and ultimately into a forbidden and dangerous love that challenges everyone's stories.

 When Rail is brutally attacked, all characters are forced to confront their differences and what divides them, while the show invites the audiences to look at the story through other people's eyes.
 The final message is that we cannot choose the roles we are given in life, but we can choose how we play them.

-Productions
+Production history

+Development workshops (2025–2026)

-The show had two close-doors performances in New York and London, before running for a paying audience at the Sadler's Wells East in London from 11 to 15 November 2025.
+The show had two closed-doors performances in New York and London, before running for a paying audience as a fully staged workshop at the Sadler's Wells East in London from 11 to 15 November 2025.
+A second fully staged and updated workshop session was announced in January 2026.
+This ran at the Sadler's Wells East again from 20 February until 8 March.
+Cast for the new workshop was announced in January 2026, with many performers reprising their roles, including Rachel Tucker as Charlotte, and Marisha Wallace playing Happy and George Maguire, Sylvester.
 The musical style of the show blends gospel, blues and pop, with nods to the classic musicals.

+Off-Broadway (2026)

+In June 2026 it was announced that Midnight would premiere off-Broadway on September 27 at the Daryl Roth Theatre.
+The show is set to run from September 12 through November 8.
+Hall is to play to Rail, with Jeremy Beloate reprising his role as Richard, Ayana George as Ethel and Charlotte Odusanya returning as Lily Rose.